siemens/ix/packages/documentation/docs/controls/_pane_styleguide.md

 3. Right pane (floating)
 4. Bottom pane (inline)

+## Variants
+Up to four floating or inline panes can be placed in a panel layout component.

+- **Floating**: The panes are placed above the main content but below the nav menu and header.
+- **Inline**: The panes are placed on one level with the main content.
+When expanded, they move the main content and reduce its available space.

 ## Options

-- **Title**: Set a title for the pane.
+- **Heading**: Set a headline for the pane.
 We typically use a short name that describes its content.
 - **Icon**: An icon can be displayed on the header with the title.
 - **Size**: Use one of the following values for the height of a left or right pane, and for the width of a top or bottom pane (on mobile, panes will always be full screen):
 	- `240px`